 Using Torenia in the Garden

-If planted in the boarder, use it along shady edges and be prepared to give it plenty of water when things heat up.
-Torenia can self seed, but not to the point of nuisance.
-The flowers last quite awhile when cut.
+If planted in the border, use it along shady edges and be prepared to give it plenty of water when things heat up.
+Torenia can self-seed, but not to the point of nuisance.
+The flowers last quite a while when cut.